 There are soft and hard limits for file handles and processes on Linux.
 To determine the hard limits, use the ulimit -Hn -Hu (or limit -h descriptors if you're using csh) command.
 To determine the soft limits, use the ulimit -Sn -Su (or limit descriptors if you're using csh) command.

 To increase the soft and hard limits, you'll need to edit the /etc/security/limits.conf file with superuser access.
-For example, you can add four lines in the file as follows:
+For example, you can add four lines in the file as follows and change the values for the limits:

 After making this change, you'll need to log out and log back in with the particular user for the new values to take effect.
 To verify that the limits have been modified appropriately, use the ulimit -Hn -Hu and ulimit -Sn -Su commands as described above.